-capital gains calculated using the indexation method capital gains from CGT assets you bought and sold within 12 months.
+- · capital gains calculated using the indexation method - capital gains from CGT assets you bought and sold within 12 months.

-EXAMPLE 9: Applying the CGT discount
+Example 9: Applying the CGT discount

-As Fred had owned his shares for at least 12 months, he can reduce his \$800 gain by the CGT discount of 50% to arrive at a net capital gain of \$400: \$800 × 50% = \$400
+As Fred owned his shares for at least 12 months, he can reduce his \$800 gain by the CGT discount of 50% to arrive at a net capital gain of \$400:

-STEP 10 What is your net capital gain?
+Step 10 What is your net capital gain?

 The amount now remaining is your net capital gain (cents are not shown).
-Write this amount at A item 18 on your tax return (supplementary section).
+Write this amount at question 18 - label A in your supplementary tax return.

-EXAMPLE 10: Net capital gain
+Example 10: Net capital gain

-Fred writes his net capital gain of \$400 at A item 18 on his tax return (supplementary section).
+Fred writes his net capital gain of \$400 at question 18 - label A in his supplementary tax return.